 Legal History deals with topics in ancient and modern legal history, including aspects of the Roman legal system, the legal framework of slavery in English legal history and law reform movements and legislative action in the 19th century.

-4. A capacity for critical reflection on the process of law reform in nineteenth century England, including the role of law reform committees and their report, social movements and organisations, the Parliament and executive government
+3. Critically reflect on the process of law reform in nineteenth century England, including the role of law reform committees and their report, social movements and organisations, the Parliament and executive government

 Topics covered in this course:

 - Introduction to Legal history, ancient and modern, and its sources

 - English Legal history: the law of slavery and its abolition

 - English Legal history: the reform in 19th century England

 Law Reform stream may be chosen from the following or other analogous topics:The Married Women's Property Acts, the regulation of child labour and/or compulsory education statutes, poor laws and their reform, contagious diseases legislation, the reform of legal process and the Judicature Acts, or Lord Shaftesbury's workplace reforms.